Yuan-998/yuan-998.github.io/_posts/2023-1-20-Log-Structured-Merge-Tree.md

   <figcaption>Figure 1: LevelDB Minor Compaction</figcaption>
 </figure>

 Flush in levelDB is called Minor Compaction.
 Figure 1 is from [leveldb handbook](https://leveldb-handbook.readthedocs.io/zh/latest/) (Non-official document and only available in Chinese).

-The figure shows that when immutable MemTable is flushed into Level 0 on disk, the SSTable files in level 0 are only **locally ordered**, not globally ordered.
+Figure 1 shows that when immutable MemTable is flushed into Level 0 on disk, the SSTable files in level 0 are only **locally ordered** instead of globally ordered.
 However, the files in other levels are both **locally and globally** ordered.

 #### Compaction / Major Compaction
 <figure>